 Sustainable sneakers that are stylish - these are the luxury objects of our time.
-Many stars are already using Veja, McCartney and Co. fair trade shoes
+Many stars already rely on fair trade shoes from Veja, McCartney and Co

 Adidas Parley plastic shoes in the sea

 This is how sustainable fashion and new luxury works today

 Nowadays, sneakers are no longer just comfortable sneakers for everyday use, but stylish all-rounders that are perfect for the luxurious LIFESTYLE fit.
 Many stars are already showing how it works - and above all, they are wearing it sustainable sneakers, which were produced in a fair and resource-saving manner.
 Many even arise from Upcycling Processes.
 For example fish fished from the sea plastic.